I dropped my spoon in the strong coffee I was too much of a boy to drink.

 "Because," I answered, "work is cut and dry and women are . . . aren't."

-I dropped my eyes to the cut and dry place where I'd dropped my rake--dropped it to take up the chase.
+I pulled up to my work site, dropped my eyes to the cut and dry place where I'd dropped my rake--dropped it to take up the chase.

 "Till death do us part," I said, going for my rake.